 Not only does climate science [henceforth “the science”] value the contributions of, and enjoy excellent relations with, “outside researchers,” it also has a secret weapon against those who would plot its demise in the shadows of the Oval Office: a technology it calls peer review.
-[In the linked video, an actor explains how important it is to avoid getting information from actors.
+[Click to watch an actor explain how important it is to avoid getting your information from actors.
 It’s not only boring but informative.]

 To the wider world, scientific peer review has long been a subject of mystery, rumor and confabulation.

 Transparency, after all, is the enemy of science.
 In an effort to minimize public knowledge, the science community has always declined to say when and where peer review takes place (let alone how).
 Indeed, the quality of some recent studies has led observers to question whether it occurs at all.

 Until this morning, when Dr Schmidt let the cat out of the bag.

 How do I put this euphemistically?

 Let’s just say: it seems the scientists have been performing their most sacred of rituals intra posteriorem this whole time.
 I’m talking Where The Sun Don’t Influence Temperatures; right under our noses, in the last place anyone would want to look; up the Khyber Pass without a paddle.
 Or in American:

 “We peer-review all our papers up the wazoo,” he said.

 Which adds a whole new meaning to ‘hidden in plain sight.’